• Home

 Tasty Carrots

 Use locally grown organic carrots for the best flavour.
 I always buy these now – the standard supermarket carrots don’t taste anywhere near as good once you have tried the real thing.
 Real carrots come in all shapes and sizes too – which means you can choose exactly the quantity you want.
 Check out your local greengrocer or farmers market.
-If you are local to Exeter, you can buy fresh organic vegetables through Penny’s Recipes

 Warming, delicious, easy to make & low cost – carrot and coriander soup has it all!

 Because the carrots I usually buy are dirty with mud, quite ingrained, I tend to peel them.
 I just googled whether other people do the same and it seems some people just scrub the dirt off, although others suggest the skin can taste bitter.
 There is also the question as to whether some of the nutrients are lost but it seems that this isn’t really the case.
-I find peeling easier then scrubbing, especially on a nobbley carrot.
+I find peeling easier then scrubbing, especially on a nobbly carrot.
 Then rinse the carrot afterwards to remove any smudges or residual mud.

 Coriander is a herb.
 The leaves and the seeds can be used to flavour cooking.
 It is the seeds that are used to make ground coriander that is use in this soup dish.
 If you grow coriander, you can use some leave to garnish the soup.
 Coriander is from the carrot family – perhaps that is why they taste so naturally good together!
 It appears it was the Romans who introduced coriander to Britain, so it has been part of our diet for a long time!
 These days it is possibly better known as an ingredient in curry dishes from India and Thailand.
 Ground coriander is easy to buy at most supermarkets.